novak-99/cpplex/README.md

     std::cout << sum << "\n";
 }
 ```
 Whereas the former implementation takes an average of 46.788 seconds to run, the cpplex equivalent takes only **18.258 seconds**!
-Thus, the speed gains that cpplex provides over C++ are clear.

 ## Future Plans